Objectives, Methods & Strategies

 TEACHING & LEARNING METHODS

 All of the courses in our Language Program are highly student centered, with the instructors serving primarily as facilitators.
-Students spend the majority of in-class time working together on activities and assessments, including in-class debates, analysis of texts, writing tasks, and peer editing.
+Students spend the majority of in-class time working together on a variety of activities and assessments, including analysis of texts, in-class debates, audio-visual activities, writing tasks, and peer editing.

 In our program, students are led through a "guided inductive approach" (discovery approach) in which they must analyze selected samples of language in order to discover patterns of use and to develop hypotheses (rules of thumb) about the target language.